andreashandel/MADAcourse-RMarkdown/README.md

 The layout (but not content) of this website is based on the JHU course [Advanced Data Science](http://jtleek.com/advdatasci) taught by [Jeff Leek](http://jtleek.com/) and [John Muschelli](http://johnmuschelli.com/).

-All materials are licensed CC-BY.
+All materials are licensed under CC-BY-NC-SA.